cfe316/cfe316.github.io/_posts/2024-07-20-exponential-disk-mfp-deposition.md

 I say _up to_ four new points because if $m=0$ (as in the base $f$) or if $r=0$ (also in the base $f$, and along paths where $r$ increased and then decreased to zero) then those terms will not be generated.
 I've labeled the four new points, or steps, as $A, B, C, D$.

-Here's a digram that shows this in action:
+Here's a diagram that shows this in action:

 {% include figure.html url="exponential_disk_derivatives_tree.svg"